Financial Aid FAQ for Undergraduate Students

 Students are not required to file a FAFSA to be considered for Pace academic scholarship funds.
 However, in order to receive almost all other forms of aid, the FAFSA form must be completed.
 We highly recommend that this form be completed each year in the event you find yourself in need of federal funds during the academic period.

 Is there a FAFSA filing deadline?

-The FAFSA filing timeline for Fall 2019 admits November 15.
-Each year’s FAFSA form is available online for completion as early as October 1.
+The priority submission deadline for the 2021-2022 FAFSA is November 15, 2020.
+Each year’s FAFSA form is available online for completion as early as October 1st.

-What is the FAFSA federal school code for Pace University?
+What is the FAFSA Federal school code for Pace University?
+(Please only use one!)

 - New York City Campus: 002791

 - White Plains Grad Center /Law School: 002727

 How long after I complete the FAFSA will I receive a financial aid package?